What time is race registration?

 FOR THE POINT TO POINT DISTANCES (24km and 13km) CAN I LEAVE MY CAR AT THE FINISH AND GET TO THE START?

 Yes.
 Both 24km and 13km runners can pre-book a seat on the event bus(es) online when you enter.
 But it must be pre-booked (and paid for) online PRIOR to the event.
 There are no walk-ups to bus as we need to pre-book the bus and account for numbers.
 BUS TIMETABLE can be seen here.

 IMPORTANT NOTE: there are NO buses from the finish back to the start, so if you leave your car at the start (of either distance) you will have too arrange your own transport back to it!

 You CAN TRANSFER your entry to another person.
 Please contact organisers.

 You CANNOT TRANSFER to another event in the future.

-You CAN downgrade from the 24km to the 13km, but there is no refund of the difference in fee.
+You CAN downgrade from the 24km to the 13km, or to the 6km but there is no refund of the difference in fee.
 To downgrade (or upgrade) access your original registration via this page HERE.

 HOW CAN I DOWNGRADE / UPGRADE BETWEEN DISTANCES?

 Simply find the registration confirmation email that was sent to you when you entered online.
 At the top of the email, there will be a link for you to 'edit registration'.
 Follow that link and you will be able to edit your own details including distances.
 NOTE you will be charged the extra for upgrading, however if downgrading, there is no refund of the difference.

 NO!
 In the interests of trail safety and courtesy, we discourage the use of music.
 Some sections are quite tight and you’ll need to be aware of what’s going on around you.
 So please, no headphones!
 Jive to the sound of nature, eh?